 American Film Director: 1897 – 1979

-To... brainstorm new Sapphic docs - soooo many!
+To... brainstorm new Sapphic docs - soooo many to make & you are so compassionate!

-To... talk catwalks and, design me slick wear.
+To... talk catwalks and to charm her into sewing me slick bespoke wear.

 Film Costume Designer: 1910 – 1993